Brightcove: As a public company

 Brightcove went public in February 2012 with their stock priced at $11 per share.
 The price of the stock during the summer of 2017 was $7 per share, with the stock down 38 percent in the past year.

 In July 2017, the company announced that CEO David Mendels agreed to step down as of July 31, 2017.
 Andrew Feinberg, previously Brightcove's president and chief operating officer was named acting CEO until April 2018 when Jeff Ray was appointed as the new CEO.

 Internet TV partnerships

-In December 2005 Brightcove partnered with Reuters to create a program to syndicate customized news video players.
+In December 2005, Brightcove partnered with Reuters to create a program to syndicate customized news video players.

 In 2006, Brightcove completed Internet TV partnership deals with a number of large media companies including The New York Times Company (NYTimes.com and About.com), Discovery Communications (Discovery Channel, Travel Channel), and Sony BMG among others.

 In 2007, Brightcove capitalized on a trend of magazine and newspaper publishers expanding into online video by signing deals with print media companies including Time Inc., TV Guide, and Washingtonpost.Newsweek Interactive.

 Since then, a number of television and cable media companies have begun to use Brightcove as an alternate, non-exclusive distribution channel for their video content.

+Acquired by Bending Spoons

+Bending Spoons, an Italian technology company agreed to acquire Brightcove for $233 million.
+The acquisition was completed in February 2025.